flowtsohg/mdx-m3-viewer/README.md

 After some event handling, you end up with data such as a `string` or an `ArrayBuffer`.

 Practically speaking, most MDX models will attempt to load Warcraft 3 textures.\
-This means that if we load the data directly, it will fail to load the game textures, unless as always, the server is set for the relative paths.
+This means that if we load the model directly, it will fail to load the textures, unless as always, the server is set for the relative paths.

 A path solver can again simplify the load:
 ```javascript